knilssen/F1_2018_UDP/f1_c/README.md

 ```

-Then to run simply run the program and include the port to listen on such as this example which uses port 5003:
+2. Then to run the program, run the program and include the port to which it will listen on such as this example which uses port 5003:

 ```